 Is it worth the money?

-Individuals mostly want to spend less than $500 on a best midi lathe, and the Nova Comet II might be a good choice.
-There are several devices in this series which are not compliant with such a Nova unit.
+Individuals mostly want to spend less than $500 on the best midi lathe, and the Nova Comet II might be a good choice.
+There are several devices in this series that are not compliant with such a Nova unit.

 Including the Jet midi, it’s essentially a club lathe.
 While not as expensive as Jet, it has long been a favorite of many turners.
 People regularly update the wood lathes to this Nova Comet II model, and the price remains as low as it was previously.

 That 250 rpm at higher speeds is by far the most obvious benefit for myself, making it a great option for bowl turners.
 That mid-speed range is ideal for working inside the bowls.